tikikevin/foundry-local-mcp-integration/README.md

   3. Invoke corresponding MCP HTTP endpoints.
   4. Send a follow-up LLM call with the tool outputs.

 This pattern effectively bridges Foundry Local’s inference with your local MCP servers—no cloud Agent Service needed.
-Let me know if you need deeper dives into authentication, streaming responses, or custom orchestration!